 Most campus offices and services are closed during university devotionals and forums so that members of the university community may participate.

-To give students maximum opportunity to participate, the Church is organized into a number of BYU stakes composed of several wards of approximately 150 members each.
+To give students maximum opportunity to participate, the Church is organized into a number of stakes composed of several wards of approximately 150 members each.
 All single students living away from home who are members of The Church of Jesus Christ of Latter-day Saints become members of a Young Single Adult (YSA) ward.
 Single LDS students living at home have the option of attending their home ward or a designated YSA ward.
-Married students not living in university housing may attend either the designated BYU ward or the residential ward in which they live.
+Married students may attend either a married student ward or the residential ward in which they live.

 Other Religious Denominations